nischayn22/imageCategorizer/README.md

 Author
 ================

-Nischay Nahata for Aruba as consultant for WikiWorks
+Nischay Nahata for Aruba Networks as consultant for WikiWorks